tamarit/edd/README.md

  * Trusted (t): the evaluation is correct and the function is trusted, so any subsequent application of the function will be considered as correct without asking.
+ * No + Value (v): the evaluation is incorrect and the user choose to provide the expected value.
  * Don't know (d): the question is too hard to answer.
  * Inadmissible (i): the function call has no sense with those values as arguments.